I. Introduction and Eligibility

 III.
 Recovery Record's Health-Related Information Practices

 HIPAA Authorization to Clinicians Upon Request.
-Upon our request, you agree to provide Recovery Record with a written or electronically signed authorization to release any Protected Health Information (as that term is defined in the Health Insurance Portability and Accountability Act of 1996) that you have posted to the Recovery Record Service, so that we may electronically deliver or make such information available to you or clinicians and their organizations through the Recovery Record Service in accordance with such written or electronically signed authorization.
+Upon our request, you agree to provide Recovery Record with a written or electronically signed authorization to release any Protected Health Information (as that term is defined in the Health Insurance Portability and Accountability Act of 1996) that you have posted to the Recovery Record Service, so that we may electronically deliver or make such information available to clinicians and their organizations through the Recovery Record Service in accordance with such written or electronically signed authorization.
 We may provide you with a form for such purposes.

 Access, Amendment, and Accountings.
-We will facilitate any clinician’s requirements under the Privacy Rule to give patients access and the ability to amend Health-Related Information you posted to the Recovery Record Service.
+We will facilitate any clinician's requirements under the Privacy Rule to give patients access and the ability to amend Health-Related Information posted to the Recovery Record Service.
 We may also facilitate an accounting of disclosures as required by the Privacy Rule.

 Department of Health and Human Services (“HHS”) Audits.
 We may give HHS access to our internal practices, books, and records related to the use and disclosure of Health-Related Information for the purposes of determining compliance with the Privacy Rule.